 Although you may still be angry about the accident and your injuries, taking out your anger on the insurance adjuster won't help you get a fair personal injury settlement.
 You may not know exactly how or when an insurance adjuster's good will may pay off—in promptly handling your claim, or in believing your version of an issue that's difficult to prove—so it's always best to keep your cool and stay professional.

-You need only tell the insurance adjuster your full name, address, and telephone number.
+You need only tell the insurance adjuster the basics like your full name, address, and phone number.
 You can also tell them what type of work you do and where you are employed.
-But at this point you need not explain or discuss anything else about your work, your schedule, or your income.
+But at this point you need not explain or discuss anything else about your work, your schedule, your income, your medical/injury history, or anything else.

 As soon as your conversation is over, write down all the information you received over the phone, as well as whatever information you gave to (or requests you made of) the person with whom you spoke.